LTER-LIFE/FDFDT-Manual/08-metadata.Rmd

 :::

-[**Highly recommended terms**]{style="color: #dd7f08ff;"}

-The following set of terms is not strictly required by EML but we would highly recommend to provide as much of them as possible, as this increases the richness of the metadata and provides valuable information about the data that is helpful for others to understand and reuse the data.

--   [`<metadataProvider>`]{style="color: #dd7f08ff;"}: information about the person that has provides the metadata in the EML file

 -   [`<language>`]{style="color: #dd7f08ff;"}: provides the language the resource is written in and can either be a well-known language name or ideally, a [ISO language code](https://www.w3schools.com/tags/ref_language_codes.asp)

 -   [`<abstract>`]{style="color: #dd7f08ff;"}: a short summary of the data that includes basic information to give an idea what the data is about